($1,247) Cost to ship a car from Tacoma, WA to St. Paul, MN

 St. Paul has frigid and snowy winters, while summers are warm to hot and humid.
 St. Paul experiences a full range of precipitation and related weather events, including snow, sleet, ice, rain, thunderstorms, tornadoes, and fog

 During peak moving times like summer and the winter holidays, demand for car shipping services increases, leading to higher prices.
-Shipping your car from Tacoma to St. Paul during these peak seasons can result in higher costs due to increased demand.
+Shipping your car from Tacoma to St. Paul during these peak seasons can result in higher costs.

 Fuel prices